Cinnamon and Kale

 If you don't have a blender or food processor, you can make the mixture by hand, but it's best to start with oat flour rather than whole oats for a smoother texture.

-If necessary, cook the pancakes in 2 batches so that there is space in the pan to to flip them easily.
+If necessary, cook the pancakes in 2 batches so that there is space in the pan to flip them easily.

 Keyword Gluten free, high protein